RamiLup/Very-Slow-Arduino-IDE-Compilation-Symptom/README.md

 ![image](https://github.com/RamiLup/Very-Slow-Arduino-IDE-Compilation-Symptom/assets/42478562/08a564e8-dfcd-4de0-9a8b-94a8fbcf74c2)

 This is very strange.
-The compiler is not supposed to verify all files.
+The compiler is not supposed to verify hundreds of library files each time a compilation process is performed.
-But it might do so in the first compilation process of the project, After that it should only go over files that have been modified.
+Even so it might do it  at the first compilation process of the project, and after that it should only go over files which have been modified.

-In other words, even if the first compilation process might take ~8 minutes, the second it should be much shorter.
+In other words, even if the first compilation process might take ~8 minutes, the second should be much shorter.

-At this testing state, there were not many directions and options left, so I started to think that there is a problem in the Arduino IDE software...
+At this point, and after all the tests I did, there wasn't much left to test, so I thought that there might be a problem in the Arduino IDE software...

-**The fourth and last experiment:**
+### **The fourth and the last experiment:**
 My last test was very short.
-I have added the Visual Micro plugin to the Visual Studio development environment.
+I have added the Visual Micro Arduino plugin to the Visual Studio development environment.
 So far, I haven't used Visual Studio for Arduino projects.

 Performing a compilation process for the same code endwed very fast! it took less than 30 seconds using my computer, and not on the fast virtual machine.

+#Real Cool Heading

 The paradox here is that the installation of Visual Micro pluging for Arduino relies on the installation of Arduino IDE and its libraries, which are already installed on the computer.

-Conclusion:
+# Conclusion:
 Most likely the problem is in the Arduino IDE settings or there is a bug in the two versions I have checked.
 The compilation process using the Arduino IDE is not performed optimally for some Arduino boards / libraries.
 Maybe there are some configuration files which I have missed in the Arduino IDE settings which can configure the